Jonny-exe/dotsync/README.md

  - `-sync` to sync your files with the ones that are in the repo, and to update the repo.
  - `-config` to see your current config.

+## Gui

+Download it from the releases and use it.
+It is made to be intuitive so I don't think it needs more explanation.

 # Config files